Hedi-Boukamcha/GNRS/README.md

 # GNRS
-A complete documentation will be added once the code is completed ;)
+A complete documentation will be added once the code is completed and the paper pre-print is available online ;)